 About the Port

 The Port of Oakland oversees the Oakland seaport, Oakland International Airport, and 20 miles of waterfront.
-The Oakland seaport is the fifth busiest container port in the U.S.; Oakland International Airport is the second largest San Francisco Bay Area airport offering over 300 daily passenger and cargo flights; and the Port's real estate includes commercial developments such as Jack London Square and hundreds of acres of public parks and conservation areas.
-Together, through Port operations and those of its tenants and users, the Port supports nearly 50,000 jobs in the region and over 800,000 jobs across the United States.
+The Oakland seaport is 0ne of the top ten container ports in the U.S.; Oakland International Airport is the second largest San Francisco Bay Area airport offering over 300 daily passenger and cargo flights; and the Port's real estate includes commercial developments such as Jack London Square and hundreds of acres of public parks and conservation areas.
+Together, through Port operations and those of its tenants and users, the Port supports 84,000 jobs in the region and over one million jobs across the United States.
 The Port of Oakland was established in 1927 and is an independent department of the City of Oakland.